Pulmonary Embolism

 • sinus tachycardia and arrhythmia/flutter

-• most specific sign is S1Q3T3 - S in I, Q and inverted T in III
+• most specific sign is S1Q3T3 - S in I, Q waves and inverted T in III

 Chest X-ray

-Abrupt cutoff of pulmonary vessels or enlarged central pulmonary arteries may also be present (Westermark's sign).
+Westermark's sign: abrupt cutoff of pulmonary vessels or enlarged central pulmonary arteries.

-V/Q scan. is a nuclear test.
-More sensitive, but less specific than spiral CT.
+V/Q scan is a nuclear test that compares lung ventilation with lung perfusion using radiolabeled tracer gas.
+It is more sensitive, but less specific than spiral CT.
 Nucleotide injection peripherally and assess for areas of low perfusion.
 Step 2: Radionuclides inhaled, and lung fields assessed.

 Tests reveals